 How we performed our analysis

-Over a 30-day period between April 1 and May 1, 2019, we used various monitoring services to track key metrics of 51 direct sales brands online.
+Over a 30-day period we use various monitoring services to track key metrics of 51 direct sales brands online.
 We were looking at social media size, average engagement rate, 30-day unique site visitors and 30-day total pageviews.

 For social media insights, we used a mix of native site reporting, as well as third-party tools Sprout Social, Phlanx and SocialRank.
 For site insights, we used Alexa.com to estimate traffic and pageviews.
 While these services allow us to compare “apples to apples” by estimating KPIs, the actual data can only be seen by internal stakeholders and may vary slightly.